billziss-gh/avm/README.md

 # avm - AntiVirus Monitor

 The goal of the AntiVirus Monitor project is to combat AntiVirus false positives.
 AntiVirus Monitor runs daily and scans a number of binaries using AntiVirus products.
-If an AntiVirus products reports a malware detection, then the detection is logged and the AntiVirus vendor can be contacted about a potential false positive.
+If an AntiVirus product reports a malware detection, then the detection is logged and the AntiVirus vendor can be contacted about a potential false positive.

 ## How it works